Eczema: Causes, Symptoms, Risk Factors, and Prevention

-Eczema is a generalized term used in cases of itchy red rashes that initially extrude or oozes serum which later forms a crust or thickened or sometimes gets scaly.
-The eczematous rash may be caused due to many factors including allergies, irritating chemicals, drugs, scratching or rubbing the skin or sometimes exposure to the sun.
+Eczema is a generalized term used for itchy red rashes that initially extrude or oozes serum which later forms a crust or thickened or sometimes gets scaly.
+The eczematous rash may be caused due to many factors, including allergies, irritating chemicals, drugs, scratching or rubbing the skin, or sometimes exposure to the sun.
 It can be chronic or acute.
-The rash can sometimes be secondarily infected causing dermatitis or inflammation of the skin.
+The rash can sometimes be secondarily infected, causing dermatitis or inflammation of the skin.

-- Asteatotic eczema or winter itch is a mild form of eczematous dermatitis mostly seen in the lower extremities of older adult especially during the dry seasons.
+- Asteatotic eczema or winter itch is a mild form of eczematous dermatitis mostly seen in older adults’ lower extremities, especially during the dry seasons.
 This skin has fine cracks with redness.
 Especial care to keep your skin moisturized and hydrated helps to prevent this condition.

-- Dyshidrotic eczema or pompholyx is marked by blistering itchy rash found on hands and feet which are episodic and exhibit as deep-seated vesicles or bullae.
-It is seen usually in summer or spring in young adults or teenagers.
+- Dyshidrotic eczema or pompholyx is marked by blistering, itchy rash found on hands and feet, which are episodic and exhibit deep-seated vesicles or bullae.
+It is usually seen in summer or spring in young adults or teenagers.

 - Did you have a pinkish discoloration with ill-defined edges often associated with burning and itching along with slight swelling?
 Then it could be Erythematous eczema.
 This condition tends to spread and sometimes even merge with another type of eczema on the skin.
-It can develop anywhere on the body causing roughness and dryness of the skin along with branny scaling.
+It can develop anywhere on the body, causing roughness and dryness of the skin and branny scaling.

-- Eczema herpeticum causes large corps of pustular vesicles in persons affected by Herpes simplex virus, mostly in infants who are having eczema.
+- Eczema herpeticum causes large corps of pustular vesicles in persons affected by Herpes simplex virus, mostly in infants with eczema.